 |Generalized Anxiety Disorder|

 Post-Traumatic Stress Disorder (PTSD)

 Substance Abuse Disorders

 We offer the following adult outpatient services:

-This program offers adults 40 and over group therapy three to five days per week.
+This program offers adults 18 and over group therapy five days per week.
 Patients return home in the evenings.

 The first step is the initial assessment.
 On day one, you will meet with a nurse and a psychiatrist for several hours in the morning to go over your medical and mental health history and review your medications.
-After a brief orientation by the clinical counselor, you can go to your first group session.
+After a brief orientation by the clinical counselor, you will begin the ReVisions program.